Andyk12345/Andyk12345/README.md

 - 👀 I’m interested in ...
 Hacks
 - 🌱 I’m currently learning ...Hacks
 - 💞️ I’m looking to collaborate on ...     :|
 - 📫 How to reach me ...
-Follow me on tiktok @andrewkaiser27
+Please make me your friend on taming.io and gift to me my id: 83056

 <!---
 Andyk12345/Andyk12345 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.